Is My Personal Injury Settlement Taxable?

 - Breach of contract suit.
 Even for physical injury or physical sickness if the breach of contract caused your injury, and the breach of contract is the basis of your lawsuit then it is taxable.

-- Interest on the judgment.
+- Interest in the judgment.
 Any interest you receive for the length of time that the case has been pending are subject to taxes.

-- Emotional injury only.
-This is taxable, unless you can prove even the slightest amount of physical injury.
+- The emotional injury only.
+This is taxable unless you can prove even the slightest amount of physical injury.

 Ensure That as Much of Your Settlement as Possible is Non-Taxable

 In some cases, you might be filing multiple claims against the defendant.
 When this happens, sometimes one is for a personal injury and another one isn’t related to a personal injury.
 In cases like these, especially if the personal injury claim is much larger than the non-personal injury claim, you should have the settlement agreement explicitly state which amount of the settlement is for the personal injury claim and which amount of the settlement is for the non-personal injury claim.
 Why?
 So you don’t pay taxes on any amounts that are considered tax free (such as those related to any physical injury you suffered).